Best Backup for Nonprofits in 2025: Cheap Storage For Charities & NGOs

 - Backblaze — Cheap storage that anyone can set up

-- Google Workspace — Google cloud storage that can be used as a backup
+- pCloud — Top cloud storage that has a solid backup feature

 The first two providers — IDrive and SpiderOak One — offer big discounts to nonprofits.
 IDrive is a good all-round backup service, while SpiderOak is incredible if you need security.